 All partnership agreement letters must address the elements described in Section V.C.2.
 Partners pledging match contributions do not need to submit a separate partnership agreement letter.

-Applicants that do not provide partnership letters from required partners will be considered non-responsive and will not be considered for funding.
+Applicants that do not provide partnership letters from all partners will be considered nonresponsive and will not be considered for funding.

 D. Submission Instructions